BenQ (ZOWIE) XL2540

 Figure 3 shows the luminance signals over time for the horizontal stripe being switched between gray levels 0%-100%, 25%-75%, and 45%-55% respectively.
 Note that these percent values refer to pixel values and not to luminance values, so the monitor's respective gamma setting, here "Gamma 3" (the default), has to be taken into account when interpreting the absolute luminance levels in the plots.

-The direct comparison between 120 Hz and 240 Hz refresh rate shows nicely the advantages of a higher refresh rate, be it with or without overdrive (AMA).
+The direct comparison between 120 Hz and 240 Hz refresh rate shows nicely the advantage of a higher refresh rate, be it with or without overdrive (AMA).

 Besides the results shown in Figure 4 (below), which refer to 120 Hz and AMA=High, the following conditions might also be of interest: